-31. Defendants' infringement is and has been willful, deliberate and intentional.
-On information and belief, Defendants had pre-suit knowledge of the '399 Patent no later than May or June 2015.
-Q2 has acted and continues to act in disregard of the high likelihood that its actions constitute direct and indirect infringement of a valid patent, and knew or should have known of that objectively high risk.
+31. Defendant's infringement is and has been willful, deliberate and intentional.
+On information and belief, Defendant had pre-suit knowledge of the '399 Patent no later than May or June 2015.
+FNIS has acted and continues to act in disregard of the high likelihood that its actions constitute direct and indirect infringement of a valid patent, and knew or should have known of that objectively high risk.

-32. Defendants have knowingly induced and continue to induce users of mobile devices to infringe the '399 Patent, including by intentionally developing, making, marketing, advertising, providing, distributing and licensing the software, documentation, materials, training or support and aiding, abetting, encouraging, promoting or inviting use thereof.
+32. Defendant has knowingly induced and continue to induce users of mobile devices to infringe the '399 Patent, including by intentionally developing, making, marketing, advertising, providing, distributing and licensing the software, documentation, materials, training or support and aiding, abetting, encouraging, promoting or inviting use thereof.